yandex/yatagan/api/dynamic/module.md

 This API is designed in a way that allows the "good path" (when there are no errors in a graph) to perform un-penalized by validation.
 Yet if the graph is invalid, all errors will be reported.
-To make use of this, a [DynamicValidationDelegate][com.yandex.daggerlite.DynamicValidationDelegate] implementation may be supplied via [setDynamicValidationDelegate][com.yandex.daggerlite.Dagger.setDynamicValidationDelegate].
+To make use of this, a [DynamicValidationDelegate][com.yandex.yatagan.DynamicValidationDelegate] implementation may be supplied via [setDynamicValidationDelegate][com.yandex.yatagan.Dagger.setDynamicValidationDelegate].

 ## Memory consumption